 The Standard Contract is split into 4 main documents:

-And this does not even cover some of the less well known supporting guidance, covering topics such as CQUIN, Dispute Resolution and Collaborative Commissioning Agreements.
+And this does not even cover some of the less well known supporting guidance, covering topics such as CQUIN, Collaborative Commissioning Agreements, the NHS Payment Scheme, etc…

 At Bailey & Moore we can help with technical and practical support on how to use the NHS Standard Contract to deliver objectives for both the commissioner and provider.
 We have experience from many different parts of England and we can advise with many of the hot topics of the day, such as: